 Photo by Francis Smith

-In addition, Louis K. Meisel Gallery SoHo exhibits a subset of vintage American illustration, The Great American Pin-up.
-Mr. Meisel has written about the lives and works of these artists of the 1930's through the 1960's with titles including The Great American Pin-Up, 1996, The Best of American Girlie Magazine, 1997, and Gil Elvgren - All his Glamorous American Pin-ups in 1999, all published by Benedikt Taschen Verlag, Cologne, Germany.
-In 1997 he also published The Edward Runci Collection: Pin Up Poster Book published in 1997 by Collectors Press, Inc., Portland, Oregon.
+In addition to Photorealist artwork, Louis K. Meisel Gallery exhibits The Great American Pin-Up, a subset of vintage American illustration.
+Meisel has written about the lives and works of these artists fromthe 1930’s through the 1960’s with titles including The Great American Pin-Up, 1996, The Best of American Girlie Magazine, 1997, and Gil Elvgren - All his Glamorous American Pin-ups in 1999, all published by Benedikt Taschen Verlag, Cologne, Germany.
+In 1997, he wrote The Edward Runci Collection: Pin Up Poster Book published by Collectors Press, Inc., Portland, Oregon.

-The Meisels are also residents of The East End, specifically Sagaponack which has been an artist enclave since the turn of the century.
-It is there that they maintain The Sagaponack Sculpture Field where the public is welcome to view and enjoy their outdoor sculpture collection.
+The Meisels are also residents of The East End, specifically Sagaponack, which has been an artist enclave since the turn of the century.
+It is there that they maintain The Sagaponack Sculpture Field, an outdoor sculpture collection open to the public.

 Read an Interview with Louis K. Meisel About Photorealism's Beginnings

 back to top